nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       "Experiencing dental discomfort or in need of a tooth extraction?
 Our expert team is here to help.
 Contact us at  𝟗𝟎𝟒𝟑𝟏𝟗𝟑𝟎𝟐𝟏 to schedule a consultation and find the relief you need.
 Our caring professionals will guide you through the process and provide the best care for your dental health.
 Don't let dental concerns hold you back, reach out today!"
     imageUrl: img/tooth-3492645_1920.jpg
-  - heading: "𝐔𝐋𝐂𝐄𝐑𝐒, 𝐑𝐄𝐃 𝐒𝐏𝐎𝐓𝐒, 𝐀𝐍𝐃 𝐖𝐇𝐈𝐓𝐄 𝐏𝐀𝐓𝐂𝐇𝐄𝐒:
-      𝐒𝐎𝐎𝐓𝐇𝐈𝐍𝐆 𝐒𝐎𝐋𝐔𝐓𝐈𝐎𝐍𝐒 𝐅𝐎𝐑 𝐎𝐑𝐀𝐋 𝐃𝐈𝐒𝐂𝐎𝐌𝐅𝐎𝐑𝐓"
-    text: >-
-      Mouth ulcers are usually small painful areas inside the mouth.
-Some people experience  mouth ulcers repeatedly , which can cause burning sensation, difficulty in eating and subsequently poor health.
-Our dental team of Oral diagnostician and Physician help you in management of these kinds of mouth, cheek and tongue soreness.

-      Mouth ulcers and the presence of red or white areas in the mouth can be indicative of various conditions.
-Here are some common causes of these symptoms:

-      1. Canker sores: These are small, painful ulcers that can develop on the soft tissues inside the mouth.
-They are often white or yellow and have a red border.
-Canker sores are not contagious and can be triggered by stress, certain foods, or minor injuries in the mouth.

-      2. Oral thrush: This is a fungal infection caused by an overgrowth of Candida yeast in the mouth.
-It can appear as creamy white lesions on the tongue, inner cheeks, and can be indicative of underlying health condition.

-      3. Leukoplakia: This condition causes thick, white patches to form on the gums, the insides of the cheeks, or the bottom of the mouth.
-While usually harmless, it can sometimes be a precursor to cancer, especially if caused by tobacco use.

-      4. Erythroplakia: This refers to red patches in the mouth that can signal a more serious condition, such as oral cancer.
-Red patches that do not resolve on their own within a couple of weeks should be evaluated by a dentist or physician.

-      5. Hand, foot, and mouth disease: This is a viral infection common in young children that can cause red spots or sores to develop in the mouth and on the hands and feet.

-      【﻿ＦＡＱＳ】

-      1. Are oral mucosal lesions treatable?

-      Ans: Yes, many oral mucosal lesions can be treated effectively through various approaches, including medication, oral hygiene improvements, and lifestyle modifications.
-However, the treatment and management depends on the specific type and cause of the lesion.

-      2. Where can these changes be seen?

-      Ans: The ulcers, red and white areas  are abnormal changes that occur in the lining of the mouth, including the inside of  cheeks, lips, gums, tongue, below tongue and roof of mouth.

-      It's essential to consult a dentist or a healthcare professional for a proper diagnosis if you notice any unusual changes or persistent symptoms in your mouth.
-Timely intervention can help identify any underlying issues and ensure appropriate treatment.
-Schedule your consultation today for comprehensive oral health assessment and personalized care.
-Call 𝟗𝟎𝟒𝟑𝟏𝟗𝟑𝟎𝟐𝟏 to help you get rid of the ulcer pain.
-    imageUrl: img/mouth_ulcer.jpg
-  - heading: 𝐈𝐍𝐋𝐀𝐘𝐒 𝐀𝐍𝐃 𝐎𝐍𝐋𝐀𝐘𝐒 - 𝐑𝐄𝐒𝐓𝐎𝐑𝐈𝐍𝐆 𝐒𝐌𝐈𝐋𝐄𝐒, 𝐏𝐑𝐄𝐒𝐄𝐑𝐕𝐈𝐍𝐆 𝐒𝐓𝐑𝐄𝐍𝐆𝐓𝐇
-    text: >+2
-       Inlays and onlays are advanced restorations that match the color of tooth and preserve the tooth structure.
-These cosmetic dental fillings are generally more durable than regular fillings.

-      Dental specialist at Sparkle Dental Clinic prefers these restorations as they offer a conservative approach, preserving as much natural tooth structure as possible while providing durability and aesthetic appeal.

-      Which dental patients are good for inlays and onlays:

-      1. Moderate Tooth Decay: When a tooth has experienced decay that is too extensive for a traditional filling but does not require a full dental crown

-      2. Fractured Teeth: In cases where a tooth has experienced a minor to moderate fracture or damage, an inlay or onlay can help restore its structure and function.

-      3. Large Fillings Replacement: In situations where an existing large filling needs replacement due to wear or failure, inlays or onlays can provide a more durable and conservative solution.

-      4. Cosmetic Enhancements: Inlays and onlays can also be used for cosmetic purposes, improving the appearance of teeth with structural issues, such as cracks or discoloration.

-      Procedure

-      1. Tooth Preparation: The affected tooth is prepared by removing any decay or damaged areas.
-The dentist will carefully shape the tooth to create space for the inlay or onlay.
-This step may involve the use of local anesthesia to ensure the patient's comfort.

-      2. Impressions: An impression of the prepared tooth is taken to create a custom-fit inlay or onlay.
-This impression is sent to a dental laboratory where the restoration will be fabricated.

-      3. Temporary Restoration: In some cases, a temporary restoration may be placed on the prepared tooth to protect it while the final inlay or onlay is being created.

-      4. Placement of the Final Restoration: Once the custom inlay or onlay is ready, the temporary restoration, if used, is removed, and the permanent restoration is carefully placed and bonded to the tooth using dental cement.
-The dentist will ensure that the fit is precise and that the restoration seamlessly blends with the surrounding teeth.

-      【﻿ＦＡＱＳ】
-       1. How long do inlays and onlays typically last?
-      Ans: Inlays and onlays are known for their durability and can last for many years, especially with proper oral hygiene and regular dental check-ups.

-      2. Are there any dietary restrictions after getting an inlay or onlay?

-      Ans: While there are no specific restrictions, it is advisable to avoid biting down on extremely hard foods or objects to prevent damage to the restoration

-      Contact our dental office at 𝟗𝟎𝟒𝟑𝟏𝟗𝟑𝟎𝟐𝟏 today to schedule a consultation and explore how inlays and onlays can help restore your smile while preserving your natural tooth structure

-    imageUrl: img/inlayonlay-1024x645-removebg-preview.png
   - heading: 𝐖𝐈𝐒𝐃𝐎𝐌 𝐓𝐎𝐎𝐓𝐇 𝐄𝐗𝐓𝐑𝐀𝐂𝐓𝐈𝐎𝐍
     text: >-
       Wisdom teeth are named as such because they tend to emerge during